walmartlabs/vizdeps/README.md

 Options:
   -o, --output-file FILE  target/conflicts.pdf  Output file path.
 Extension chooses format: pdf or png.
   -X, --exclude NAME                            Exclude any project whose name matches the value.
 Repeatable.
+  -a, --artifact NAME                           If given, then only artifacts whose name matches are included.
+Repeatable.
   -s, --save-dot                                Save the generated GraphViz DOT file well as the output file.
   -n, --no-view                                 If given, the image will not be opened after creation.
   -h, --help                                    This usage summary.